 International students are allowed to work on campus from the moment they arrive.
 Students are allowed 20 hours per week during the semesters and 40 hours per week on scheduled school breaks.
-Please visit the Internship and Career Services office to look for an on-campus job and get the correct documents you need to start working.
+Please visit the office of Career and Professional Success to look for an on-campus job and get the correct documents you need to start working.

 Social Security Number